utksingh-oss/Secure-Notes/Readme.md

 - cookie that is being created to manage sessions
 - once you have been authenticated you do not need to provide login username and password
 ***

+### Basic Authentication
+- username:password -> Base64 Encoding -> Authorization Header Basic <base64 encoded value>
+- `SpringBootWebSecurityConfiguration`: default configuration for web security
+  - If the user specifies their own `SecurityFilterChain` bean, this will back-off completely and the user should specify
+  - all the bits they want to configure as part of the custom security configuration
+-